jHernandezdev/using-ansible-with-azure/2-deploying-resources-to-azure-with-ansible/deploying-resources-to-azure-with-ansible-devto.md

     virtual_network: vNet
 ```

-### Create a Public Ip <a name="create-public-ip"</a>
+## Step 3 - Create a Public Ip <a name="step-3-create-a-public-ip"</a>

 While the virtual network created previously will assign a private Ip address to the virtual machine the Public Ip address assigns a public Ip address to the virtual machine.
 Without a Public Ip address you won't be able to communicate with the virtual machine without a VPN or other means.
 To create an Azure Public Ip address resource using Ansible, you'll use the `azure_rm_publicipaddress` module.

 In order to create an Azure Public Ip address you'll need to define the following parameters; resource group, allocation method, and name.
 Specifying the resource group of ansible-rg places the public ip address in the same location as the rest of the resources already created.
 Allocation method determines when the Ip address is assigned to the resource and when the Ip address is released.
 There are two options for allocation method, static and dynamic and the resource SKU determines which of these you can choose.
 To learn more about these options check out [IP address types and allocation methods in Azure](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-ip-addresses-overview-arm#sku).
 The name of the resource is `webPublicIP`.